EBI-Metabolights/MtblsWS-Py/README.md

 --------------------------
 To see what REST calls you can make and how to format your queries, have a look at the on-line Swagger UI API documentation.
 Once your WS is up and runnig point a web browser to http://localhost:5000/mtbls/ws/api/spec.html.

-Please contact the [MetaboLights Team](http://www.ebi.ac.uk/metabolights/contact)  for further information.
+Please contact the [MetaboLights Team](http://www.ebi.ac.uk/metabolights/contact)  for further onto_information.

 Feedback